The accounting cycle is the step by step process of recording, classifying and summarising business transaction for the particular financial year.

 To Capital A/c 10,00,000

-Ledger is a book of account in which we kept all the transactions of a particular account separately.
-With the help of ledger, we can get whole information about the particular account at a single place. but in the journal, all the transactions are recording date wise but if we want the total balance of a particular account then it is very difficult to get it
+Ledger account is a book of account in which we kept all the transactions of a particular account separately.
+With the help of ledger, we can get whole information about the particular account at a single place. but in the journal daybook, all the transactions are recorded date wise, if we want the total balance of a particular account then it is very difficult to get it in journal daybook.

-After all adjustment, we have to make the financial statement. it included trading and Profit/loss account or Income statement, balance sheet and cash flow statement, Statement of Changes in Equity.
+After all adjustment, we have to make a financial statement. it included trading and Profit/loss account or Income statement, balance sheet and cash flow statement, Statement of Changes in Equity.

 Closing entries are that journal entries which made at the end of an accounting period which transfer the balances of temporary accounts to permanent accounts.